Recovering From “Cry It Out” Parenting as an Adult

 Social Anxiety and Awkwardness

-- Responsive parenting fosters secure attachment, which allows the child to develop a repertoire of social communication behaviors and the ability to self-soothe through mental representations of caregivers who was always available in early life.
+- Responsive parenting fosters secure attachment, which allows the child to develop a repertoire of social communication behaviors and the ability to self-soothe through mental representations of caregivers who were always available in early life.

 - For the growing mammalian brain, comfort is expressed through positive touch in early life.
 Without it, genes for controlling anxiety may not be turned on, leading to anxiousness with new experiences.